World in Motion (Jackson Browne album)

 World in Motion is the ninth album by American singer-songwriter Jackson Browne, released in 1989 (see 1989 in music).
 It peaked at number 45 on The Billboard 200 and was Browne's first album that did not obtain either gold or platinum status.
 The album took three years to complete and makes statements about nuclear disarmament and the "secret" government that brought forth Oliver North and the Iran-Contra scandal.

+Background

+Similar to his previous album Lives in the Balance, Browne continued to include political themes within his songs on World in Motion, which generally centered around criticism of foreign policy of the Reagan administration.
+It also featured several musicians, including Walfredo Reyes Jr., who was credited with drums on "Anything Can Happen".
+Reyes recorded his drum part during the spring of 1988.
+At the time, the song consisted of a percussion track played by Russ Kunkel that included a cabasa, claves, handclaps, and some rhythm programming, along with guitar, bass, and vocals.
+Upon completing his original drum take, Reyes insisted on recording a second pass, which Browne initially resisted, believing that Reyes' original interpretation of the song was satisfactory.
+He later relented after Reyes explained that he wanted to punctuate one of the sections with an accent, so Reyes punched in roughly 75 percent through the song and played through the end.
+Browne was dissatisfied with the original cabasa part, so he contacted Alex Acuña to re-record it.

 Reception

 The critical reviews of World in Motion were lukewarm.
 Music critic William Rulhmann wrote "Except for the gloomy viewpoint, it was hard to recognize the Jackson Browne of his first few albums amid all the commentary, and even if you agreed with his overall political stance, that was disappointing."
 Critic Robert Christgau commented that the best songs were the ones Browne did not write.
 Rolling Stone wrote, "Steven Van Zandt's 'I Am a Patriot' is the only truly memorable song on Browne's trilogy of protest albums."

-Cash Box said of the title track that "Hackneyed late-’80s production (by Scott Thurston and the artist) and a way too literal political lyric ('Sun going down on the USA,' it starts out) make this AOR emphasis track a struggle to sit through, despite the warming presence of Bonnie Raitt."
+Cash Box said of the title track that "Hackneyed late-'80s production (by Scott Thurston and the artist) and a way too literal political lyric ('Sun going down on the USA,' it starts out) make this AOR emphasis track a struggle to sit through, despite the warming presence of Bonnie Raitt."